UBC-Solar/sunlink/README.md

    ```

 > [!NOTE]
 > Before running the command below if you are on WSL2 the enter **n** (No) to the prompt asking to install Kvaser's kvlibsdk and linuxcan drivers.
+This is because we currently cannot install these drivers on WSL2 but we are able to on a machine with a Linux boot.

+> [!IMPORTANT]
-This is because we currently cannot install these drivers on WSL2 but we are able to on a machine with a Linux boot. **If you enter No for any reason it will comment out a line which requires the kvaser drivers to be installed.
-This is to eliminate an error that says the driver is uninstalled**.
+> **If you enter No to the Kvaser Driver Download it will comment out a line which requires the kvaser drivers to be installed.
+This is to eliminate an error that says the driver is uninstalled.
+Note that if you have the driver ALREADY installed and click No it will still comment out this line**.

 2. **Run Script**